Skip to content

 • tea time

-The Wright siblings have landed in Agassiz, British Columbia, which is a far way from their home in England.
+The Wright siblings have landed in Agassiz, British Columbia, far way from their home in England.
 To make it feel more like home, they brought more than their luggage; they brought their traditions, such as tea time.
-This post is all about how the…
+This post is all about how the siblings kept their…

 Previous Posts